bokeh/bokeh/sphinx/source/docs/dev_guide/creating_issues.rst

 When you `create a new issue`_, you can choose between creating these two types of issues.
-When creating either type of issue, GitHub will present you with a template.
-Please follow the instructions in those templates closely and provide all necessary information.
+When creating either type of issue, GitHub will present you with a form.
+Please follow the instructions in those forms closely and provide all necessary information.

 .. note::